 The EU will return to the unfinished business of the euro area soon after the UK referendum.
 As Baverez writes, ‘The EU must speed up the consolidation of the euro area, relaunch the single market in services, and invest massively in the security of its territory and its population.’

-This line was echoed yesterday by the governors of the German and French central banks, Jens Weidmann and François Villeroy de Galhau, in a joint article in Le Monde and Süddeutsche Zeitung.
-The two argued that the EU needed a finance ministry under political control and that ‘greater integration seems to be the obvious way to restore confidence in the euro area.’
+This line was echoed yesterday by the governors of the German and French central banks, Jens Wiedemann and François Villeroy de Galhau, in a joint article in Le Monde and Süddeutsche Zeitung.
+The two argued that the EU needed a finance ministry under political control and that ‘greater integration seems to be the obvious way to restore confidence in the Euro area.’

 As the rest of Europe ponders Brexit, can the British come to terms with the euro’s existence?
-The currency is not going to go away and – Brexit or no Brexit – the euro area will not take much notice of what the UK says, however reasonable and justified London may believe it is.
+The currency is not going to go away and – Brexit or no Brexit – the euro area will not take orders, or even much notice, of what the UK says, however reasonable and justified London may believe it is.